LucaScattolaro/LearningFromNetworks/readme.md

 # Instructions
-We provide a script `test.py` that allows you to test all our methods using a dummy graph.
-Nevertheless, we also provide instructions on how to import these libraries in order to try out our methods and test the code.
+We provide a script `Project_LFN.py` that allows you to test all our methods.
+Nevertheless, we also provide instructions on how to import the library that contains all the functions in order to try it out.
 Notice that these implementations are designed to work on `networkx` graphs.

-### Approximated Centralities
+### Graph Library
-For the approximated centralities, the _Eppstein-Wang algorithm_ and the _Riondato-Kornaropoulos algorithm_ are implemented in `ApproximatedCentralitiesLibrary.py`.
+`Graph Library` is defined in `graphLibrary.py`.
+It contains all the methods to compute the centralities, the clustering coefficients and the motifs plus some helper functions that allow to draw a graph, save the results in a `.csv` file or produce a ranking of scores (e.g. for the centralities).
 To import the library into your code, just write:
 ```
-from ApproximatedCentralitiesLibrary import *
+import graphLibrary as gl
 ```
-Then, you can call the 2 functions from code as:
+Then, you can call the functions from code as:
 ```
-closeness = approximated_closeness_centrality(G, k)
+closeness = gl.approximated_closeness_centrality(G, k)
-betweenness = approximated_betweenness_centrality(G, epsilon)
+betweenness = gl.approximated_betweenness_centrality(G, epsilon)
+...
 ```

-### Clustering Coefficients